John Rouse (librarian): Life

-About 1635 Rouse formed a friendship with Milton; Barbara Lewalski considers they met in Horton, where Milton was studying.
+Around 1635, Rouse formed a friendship with Milton; Barbara Lewalski considers they met in Horton, where Milton was studying.
 He asked the poet for a complete copy of his works for the library, and Milton in 1647 sent two volumes to Oxford, the prose pamphlets carefully inscribed in his own hand 'to the most excellent judge of books,' and a smaller volume of poems which was stolen or lost on the way.
-To this circumstance we owe Milton's mock-heroic ode To John Rouse (dated 23 January 1646-7) inserted in a second copy, preserved at the Bodleian.
+To this circumstance, we owe Milton's mock-heroic ode To John Rouse (dated 23 January 1646-7) inserted in a second copy, preserved at the Bodleian.

-In 1645 he refused to lend King Charles the 'Histoire Universelle du Sieur d'Aubigné' because the statutes forbade the removal of such a book.
+In 1645, he refused to lend King Charles the 'Histoire Universelle du Sieur d'Aubigné' because the statutes forbade the removal of such a book.
 Christopher Arnold, professor of history at Nuremberg, and Lambecius both complimented him.
 He died on 3 April 1652, and was buried in Oriel College Chapel.
 Rouse wrote a dedicatory preface to a collection of verses addressed to the Danish proconsul, Johan Cirenberg (Oxford, 1631).
-He also issued an appendix to the Bodleian Catalogue in 1635.
-His portrait hangs in the Middle Common Room of Oriel College.
+He also issued an appendix to the Bodleian Catalogue in 1635, and his portrait hangs in the Middle Common Room of Oriel College.